torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/graphql-resolvers.md

 ---
-uri: "/docs/graphql-resolvers/"
+uri: '/docs/graphql-resolvers/'
-title: "GraphQL Resolvers"
+title: 'GraphQL Resolvers'
 ---

 On this page you will find information about what GraphQL resolvers are and how they work.
 This page will be most useful for developers that are [already familiar with GraphQL](/docs/intro-to-graphql/).

-> Resolvers exist in *any* GraphQL implementation, not just WPGraphQL, but how they are implemented and the API for working with them varies from language to language, which is why you find this page under the WPGraphQL Concepts section.
+> Resolvers exist in _any_ GraphQL implementation, not just WPGraphQL, but how they are implemented and the API for working with them varies from language to language, which is why you find this page under the WPGraphQL Concepts section.

 A GraphQL Schema consists of Types and Fields, which declares what is possible to be asked for.
 Resolvers are the functions that execute when a field is asked for.

 When registering a field to theWPGraphQL Schema defining a resolver is optional.

-**Registering a field *without* a resolver:**
+**Registering a field _without_ a resolver:**

-Below is an example of registering a field to the Schema *without* a resolve function defined.
+Below is an example of registering a field to the Schema _without_ a resolve function defined.

 ```php
 add_action( 'graphql_register_types', function() {